austinauyeung/C9/README.md

 - Gesture duration
 - Scroll distance

+Additionally, the following options can be configured to adjust the behavior of the cursors:
+- Auto-hide in text fields
+  - This is application-dependent and may not work reliably.

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).
 You can use GitHub's `Watch > Custom > Releases` option to be notified of new releases.